Beautiful Pamukkale: Must See Attraction in Turkey

 View over the city, which is worth visiting too!

-Once you get to the bus station find a dolmuş (a smaller, local bus) to Pamukkale.
 There will be plenty, but if you’re confused just approach someone and ask for the “dole-mush to Pam-ooo-kahl-ay?”
 You’ll probably get the exact pronunciation a bit off, but they’ll get the point.
 It’s obviously the main attraction in the area.

-Once you cough up approximately 3 TL (Turkish lira) and travel 20 kilometers out of town, your eyes will be assaulted by one of the coolest things you’ve ever seen.
-Walk toward it, pay the entrance fee (20 TL), take off your shoes, and wander around happily.
+Once you cough up around 5 TL (Turkish lira) and travel 20 kilometers out of town, your eyes will be assaulted by one of the coolest things you’ve ever seen.

 Pin it for later